GatiAher/lagaan-football-pool-app/README.md

   - site being scrapped currently: https://www.pro-football-reference.com/years/2020/games.htm
   - WARNING: webscrapped game info is inaccurate because format of site changed when season started
 - Maintain a table to store editable constants like kickoff date, or start and end of BYE selection period
+- Remove username column
+- If week over and not picked yet, experience loss penalty of loss

 ### Admin

-- Set timer to re-rank users and re-score teams on a weekly basis
 - Add a pretty show panel for each item so admin can see all data without going into edit-mode
-- Add admin password
+- Add admin password + Auth0 Account for Admin (add second one as necessary)
-- Ability to delete Auth0 User Data when deleting Lagaan Football User Data
+- Log all changes made from Admin Account in log file
+- Page to easily set Team win-loss-tie by toggle, by game, by week
+- Import and export csv files' dates in human readable format
+- Create user panel only has three fields
+- Hide username column

+### Data

+- Create Auth0 accounts with given emails and changeme passwords for all users
+- Get Game Data in .csv format from fixture download